hiltermann/homekit-infused/addons/auto-fill-certificates-card.md

 | [Auto Entities](https://github.com/thomasloven/lovelace-auto-entities) | Frontend | This card is needed to fill entities automatically |

 ### Configuration
-- No configuration required (experienced users can change the style and change include/exclude parameters if they wish https://github.com/thomasloven/lovelace-auto-entities)
+- No configuration required
+- Experienced users can change the style and change include/exclude parameters if they wish (https://github.com/thomasloven/lovelace-auto-entities)

 ### Install
-- Create a new file in the view you want (e.g. /homekit-infused/user/views/certificates/), you can name it however you want
+- Create a new file inside the folder of the view you want (e.g. /homekit-infused/user/views/certificates/), you can name the file however you want (e.g. certificate-card.yaml)
-- Copy the code below and make the necessary changes
+- Copy the code below and make changes if needed

 ```
 - type: horizontal-stack